 The final Environmental Impact Statement (EIS) and Draft Record of Decision will be released in December 2015 followed by a 45-day objection period.
 The U.S. Forest Service will issue its final Record of Decision once this period is complete.

 Over the past several months, we have been performing an internal review of our proposed projects including the Uinta Express Pipeline project to determine where they fit into our portfolio going forward.
 Unfortunately, this evaluation stage has coincided with unfavorable market conditions and this downturn has added uncertainties about the economics of shipping crude oil through the proposed Uinta Express Pipeline.
-Because of this we are not planning to advance the project beyond its current stage and are putting further development on permanent hold.
+Because of this we are not planning to advance the project beyond its current stage and are putting further development on hold.

 We and everyone who has worked on the project are pleased with the positive engagement, community awareness, and support received for the project.
 We greatly appreciate the hard work and the strong collaboration from all the stakeholders who have invested time and expertise.